kubeflow/kubeflow/README.md

 If you need help setting up a Kubernetes cluster please refer to [Kubernetes Setup](https://kubernetes.io/docs/setup/).

-If you want to use GPUs be sure to follow the Kubernetes [instructions for enabling GPUs](https://kubernetes.io/docs/tasks/manage-gpus/scheduling-gpus/).
+If you want to use GPUs, be sure to follow the Kubernetes [instructions for enabling GPUs](https://kubernetes.io/docs/tasks/manage-gpus/scheduling-gpus/).

 ## Quick Start